6 Common Counseling Approaches In Couples Therapy And How They Can Help Your Relationship

 Behavioral Couples Therapy

-According to the National Institute of Health, behavioral couples therapy is a treatment approach developed specifically for couples where at least one partner has a substance abuse problem.
-It attempts to reduce substance abuse by restructuring destructive couple interactions that often lead to substance use.
-This type of couples therapy will be part of the individual's treatment plan with an addiction, a strengthening of the relationship, and an understanding from the other partner about their partner's illness and how it might be managed.
+According to the National Institute of Health, behavioral couples therapy is a treatment approach developed specifically for couples where at least one partner has a substance use disorder**.
+It attempts to reduce usage by restructuring destructive couple interactions that often lead to substance use.
+This type of couples therapy will be part of the individual’s treatment plan, a strengthening of the relationship, and an understanding from the other partner about their partner’s illness and how it might be managed.

 Choosing The Right Counseling Approach For You